Edit Drop Down List in Excel (Table of Content)

 - Excel drop-down lists based on Named Ranges provide a name to the drop-down range, which can be used while creating the drop-down list as a reference instead of giving a full cell reference (which contains your ranged data).
 However, it is also possible to create a drop-down list without providing the name to the range.

-- Drop-down list based on table ranges is the best source to create a drop-down list as it allows the drop-down list to update automatically as soon as we add the entries to the data table.
+- A drop-down list based on table ranges is the best source to create a drop-down list as it allows the drop-down list to update automatically as soon as we add the entries to the data table.
 Which advantage is not seen in any other method.